Random-field random surfaces: Introduction

 where we used the notation $\sum_{e \ni x}$ to sum over the directed edges containing $x$ as an endpoint (see~\eqref{eq:discrete gradient} and~\eqref{eq:11121509}).
-We remark that a version of the identity~\eqref{identity1intro} was previously used by van Enter and K\"{u}lske~\cite[Proposition 2.2]{VK08} to establish he non-existence of gradient Gibbs measures in dimension $d = 2$.
+Both identities follow from a simple integration by parts; see Section~\ref{sec:IBP}.
+We remark that a version of the identity~\eqref{identity1intro} was previously used by van Enter and K\"{u}lske~\cite[Proposition 2.2]{VK08} (the ``divergence equation'') in their work on gradient Gibbs states in dimensions $d=2,3$.

-These two ingredients are then combined as follows.
-On the one hand, multiplying the identity~\eqref{identity1intro} by the value $u_{\Lambda_L,\eta}(x)$, and summing over all the points $x \in \Lambda$ shows the quenched lower bound

-where we used the notation~\eqref{eq:11151509} to refer to the $L^2$-norm of the discrete gradient of the mapping $u_{\Lambda_L,\eta}$.
-On the other hand, summing the inequality~\eqref{identity2intro} over the points $x \in \Lambda_L$, using the uniform convexity of the potential $V$ shows the quenched upper bound

-The conclusion of Theorem~\ref{prop3.100910} is then obtained by taking the expectation in the inequalities~\eqref{eq:12101309} and~\eqref{eq:12111309} and using the properties of the mapping $u_{\Lambda_L,\eta}$.